memonshoyeb/PetStoreHungerStation/README.md

  4. Define your test data as in Excel Control file , PetServiceDetails sheet
  5. Save all you work.
  6. Got to Class Runner.
  8. run the test by using the /main method.
-If "java 5 compiler does not support (Error in IntelliJ)", then follow Troubleshooting section.
+If "java: error: release version 5 not supported (Error in IntelliJ)", then follow Troubleshooting section.
  9. The system will run the test and generate a HTML report with date and time stamp name as per the bellow example Reports/Automation_Result_2020_08_22_082802/Automation_Report.html

 ### Troubleshooting:

-    Problem Statement: "java 5 compiler does not support (Error in IntelliJ)"
+    Problem Statement: "java: error: release version 5 not supported (Error in IntelliJ)"
     Solution:
     1. Goto File>Settings>Search for "Java compiler" and change the target bytecode version in module section to 11.
     2. Goto File>Project Structure>Modules and change the Language level to 11 under Source tab.